HEPTACOM/heptaconnect-package-http/README.md

-# repo-base
+# HTTP Package
 #### This is part of HEPTACOM solutions for medium and large enterprises.

 ## Description

-This is a HEPTAconnect package.
+This is a HEPTAconnect package to support flow components working with HTTP clients or act as HTTP server.
 Read more in the [documentation](https://heptaconnect.io/).